Setting up a company in Hong Kong

 - Public Directory.

 Your name (if you establish the company or serve as a director) will be stored in a government database that is publicly searchable.
-Unlike a place like Wyoming, BVI or Hong Kong – there is a corporate database where your information is stored, and can be mined by any interested parties.
+Unlike a place like Wyoming, BVI or Hong Kong – there is a corporate database where your information is stored and can be mined by any interested parties.
 For this reason, a Hong Kong entity is not very private.

 You could, however, use a nominee director to remove your name from the public database.

-Banking through a Hong Kong entity is good – once you have it set up, and oftentimes this requires a trip to Hong Kong, as banking is slightly different here.
+Banking through a Hong Kong entity is good – once you have it set up, and oftentimes this requires several weeks and a trip to Hong Kong, as banking is slightly different here.
 Once the bank account is set up, you will enjoy some of the lowest wire transfer fees in the world – and Hong Kong banking is generally perceived as secure and safe.

 - Low Tax | No Tax